TrianaSeville

 Is Triana a good area to stay in Seville for first-time visitors?

-Yes.
-Triana ranks #3 of 5 Seville neighbourhoods for first-time visitors (combined score 62/100), with walk score 61/100, food 53/100, safety 65/100, and vibe 65/100.
+It depends — Triana has specific strengths but ranks lower than other Seville options for general travellers.
+Triana ranks #4 of 5 Seville neighbourhoods for first-time visitors (combined score 62/100), with walk score 61/100, food 53/100, safety 65/100, and vibe 65/100.
 Triana is where Seville's ceramic and flamenco heritage lives—you'll walk past working pottery studios and live guitar in neighborhood bars.

 Is Triana safe?